SharePoint/sp-dev-docs/docs/general-development/how-to-deploy-a-claims-provider-in-sharepoint.md

 ---
-title: How to Deploy a claims provider in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 3a5fcedc-aa9a-4ff4-95c0-0e0a7dea9d1f
+title: Deploy a claims provider in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 3a5fcedc-aa9a-4ff4-95c0-0e0a7dea9d1f
 ---

-# How to: Deploy a claims provider in SharePoint
+# Deploy a claims provider in SharePoint

 Learn how to deploy a SharePoint claims provider by using the features infrastructure and creating a class that inherits from  [SPClaimProviderFeatureReceiver](https://msdn.microsoft.com/library/Microsoft.SharePoint.Administration.Claims.SPClaimProviderFeatureReceiver.aspx) .

 ## Deploying a claims provider as part of a setup
 <a name="SP15_HowToDeployClaimsProvider_DeployingClaimsSetup"> </a>